 On Stage Questions – Contestants will answer an impromptu question on stage during the evening portion of the pageant.

-The Vanderburgh County pageant will be held on Monday, July 24, 2017.
-Preliminary judging will occur during the daytime.
-The public pageant and crowning will be held in the evening at the fair.
+The Vanderburgh County Queen’s pageant will be held on Monday, July 26, 2021.
+Preliminary judging will occur during the daytime at Blue Grass United Methodist Church.
+The evening, public contest will be in the fair grandstand arena.

-The winner of the Vanderburgh County pageant will compete Sunday, January 8, 2017, at the Indiana State Fair pageant.
-The Indiana State Fair Queen Pageant will be held at the Indiana State Fairgounds on January 6-8, 2017.
+The winner of the Vanderburgh County pageant will compete January 7-9, 2022, at the Indiana State Fair pageant.
+The Indiana State Fair Queen Pageant will be held at the Indiana State Fairgrounds on January 9, 2022.

 Points and score sheets are for judges‘ assessment only.
 Final selection is the judges decision.